 Page(s) Update from the President.
 4 Focus Areas, Goals and Objectives.
 5 Strategic Initiatives.
-6 Summary Analysis - Institutional Key Performance Indicators (KPIs).
-9 Summary Tables for All KPIs.
-12 Detailed Reports for Each KPI.
-16 Goal 1: Advance Student Success.
+6 Performance Dashboard of Strategic Initiatives.
+9 Narrative Updates for Strategic Initiatives.
+11 Summary Analysis - Institutional Key Performance Indicators (KPIs).
+21 Summary Tables for All KPIs.
+24 Detailed Reports for Each KPI.
+29 Goal 1: Advance Student Success.
 Fall-to-Spring and Fall-to-Fall Retention Rates by Fall Cohorts.
-Transfer Rates for Graduates and Non-Graduates by Fall Cohorts.
-16 17 Fall-to-Fall Success Rates by Fall Cohorts.
-Credit Hour Accumulation for Degree Seekers.
-Percent of Successful Course Completion by Division.
-Percent of Successful Course Completion by Course Type.
-Percent of Students Passing Courses by Course Type.
-150% and 200% Time Completion Rates for First-Time, Full-Time Degree Seekers.
-18 19 20 21 21 23 150% and 200% Time Completion Rates for First-Time, Part-Time Degree Seekers.
-24 Success Rates for First-Time, Full-Time Degree Seekers at 150% and 200% Time.
-25 Success Rates for First-Time, Part-Time Degree Seekers at 150% and 200% Time.
-25 Number of Graduates by Degree Type and Fiscal Year.
-27 Goal 2: Fulfill Evolving and Emerging Education and Training Needs.
-Student Full Time Equivalency (FTE).
-Percent of Annual Graduates Who Transfer by Degree Type.
-Percent of Graduates Transferring to a Two- or Four-Year Institution.
-28 29 30 Work-Based Learning Experience - Student Surveys.
-Percent of Associate Degree Graduates Who Transfer and Graduate within 200% Time.
-31 32 Goal 3: Commit to Quality, Access and Affordability.
-Tuition and Fees Per Credit Hour.
-Percent of In-District High School Graduates Enrolled in Fall Terms.
-33 34
+29 Transfer Rates for Graduates and Non-Graduates by Fall Cohorts.
+30 Fall-to-Fall Success Rates by Fall Cohorts.
+31 Credit Hour Accumulation for Degree Seekers.
+32 Percent of Successful Course Completion by Division.
+33 Percent of Students Passing Courses by Division.
+33 Percent of Successful Course Completion by Course Type.
+34 Percent of Students Passing Courses by Course Type.
+34 150% and 200% Time Completion Rates for First-Time, Full-Time Degree Seekers.
+36 150% and 200% Time Completion Rates for First-Time, Part-Time Degree Seekers.
+37 Success Rates for First-Time, Full-Time Degree Seekers at 150% and 200% Time.
+38 Success Rates for First-Time, Part-Time Degree Seekers at 150% and 200% Time.
+38